Why Limited-Time Offers Entice Shoppers to Buy

 Long duration or short duration?

-Sellers also grapple with the question of optimal duration of a limited-time promotion.
+Sellers also grapple with the question of the optimal duration of a limited-time promotion.
 On the short end, a promotion like a flash sale may last only a few hours or a few days at most.
 On the long end, like Gourmet Meal Prep’s Groupon, a customer may be able to avail of a promotion for several months.
 The Groupon finding about bimodal distribution of redemption supports shorter-duration promotions.
 If many customers wait until the very end to redeem the promotion, a shorter-duration promotion will get them to redeem earlier.

 In one study of coupons distributed through free-standing inserts in newspapers, the researchers found that the promotion’s optimal duration depends on the seller’s brand strength and market share.
 Their recommendation was that if sellers want to maximize their profit, those with prominent brands and high market shares should use promotions of shorter durations, whereas smaller, niche sellers should run limited-time promotions that have longer durations.
 This is because more customers are pulled towards the high-profile seller when its promotion is running, then turn to the smaller seller’s offer.